raghavsaboo/docs.raghavsaboo.com/docs/Technical/Algorithms and Data Structures/Data Structures/maps.md

-# Maps or Hash Tables
+# Maps, Dictionaries, Hash Tables, and Skip Lists

 ## Maps and Dictionaries
+In Python the `dict` class is most commonly used.

 ## Hash Tables